nandeepnagi/media-services-dotnet-functions-integration/README.md

 7. Open Azure Media Services Explorer and connect.

-8. Under Live tab, first create a channel and then create a program.
+8. Under Live tab, first create a channel called Channel1 and then create a program called P1.

+9. Start the default streaming endpoint and both the channel and program

-9. Update Logic App with these values (look in the live-subclip-analytics function call).
+10. Update Logic App with these values (look in the live-subclip-analytics function call).

 ![Screen capture](media-functions-for-logic-app/images/logicapp4-live-1.png?raw=true)

+11. Create a controller logic app.
+Start by creating a new logic app

+12.

 Notes